alex-alra-arteaga/nft-delegation-system/docs/post-second-iteration.md

     - The FULL permission will have no target neither tokenId restrictions, this is intended to be used for delegatees that are trusted.

 - A 'PARTIAL' approach would have no target restriction, but would search the `setApprovalForAll`, `safeTransferFrom` and `transferFrom` function selectors, and would have a `isApproved` check at the end to prevent any posterior malicious tranfer to the delegatee attacker.
 This will greatly increase the gas cost of the multicall, but would prevent the attack.
 - It's interesting since it would allow the delegatee to interact with cases like Uniswap's `NonFungiblePositionManager`, but its a great gas cost and complexity I'm not willing to take for this technical test.
-But I'm open to study its safety and gas cost in the future if Openfort team is interested.
+But I'm open to study its safety and gas cost in the future.
-- But something that is doable and will implement is a execution proposal feature, where the delegator can approve delegatee proposals that interact with its own NFT in a safe way (can be offchain simulated and then approved), and then the delegatee can execute the proposal, which will be a safe way to interact with the NFT, and will be a great feature for the Openfort team to use in their Account Abstraction Wallets.
+- But something that is doable and will implement is a execution proposal feature, where the delegator can approve delegatee proposals that interact with its own NFT in a safe way (can be offchain simulated and then approved), and then the delegatee can execute the proposal, which will be a safe way to interact with the NFT.

 ## Conclusions

 - The design looks functional for NFTs.
-- Will go by now with the `setApprovalForAll` approach, since will be compatible with any Registry user, instead Openfort decides to use this delegation system internally for its Account Abstraction Wallets, I will use it.
+- Will go by now with the `setApprovalForAll` approach, since will be compatible with any Registry user.
 - I've undertook a small trade-off to code selfexplainingness for more gas efficiency, by having the 'isDelegated' mapping removed by the `delegateeExpiration`, which merges the delegation time expiration and the delegation existence check in one single SSTORE.
 - The alternative would be having a struct with a bool and a uint248, which would just a little bit more expensive due to 2 SSTORES, 1 cold (1000 gas) and 1 warm (100 gas), since both variable are packed inside the same bytes32 slot.
 - Lines of code are increasing but for additional features reasons, like execution proposals and the new delegator contract factory.